ITRS-Group/cordial/tools/geneos/USAGE.md

 * The `--force` / `-F` flag tells the command to override protection labels - see below.

-### `geneos protect`

-To help avoid commands affecting more of your instances than you intended, you can label any of them as _protected_ with the `geneos protect` command.
-Any instance that is protected will not be affected by commands with side-effects, such as the ones above.
-Instead, you have to run commands using the `--force` or `-F` flag.

-Protecting an instance also prevents accidental deletion and other impacting changes.

-You can see which instances are currently protected using the `geeneos list` command; the `Flags` column will show a `P` for each protected instance.

-> ⚠ There is no `geneos unprotect` command and this is intentional.
-Instead there is an `--unprotect` or `-U` to this command to reverse it's affects.

-### `geneos disable` and `geneos enable`

-Another way to control how instances behave is through the `geneos disable` and `geneos enable` commands.
-The principal difference between `geneos protect` and `geneos disable` is that if you disable an instance then you cannot override this state per command with `--force`, unlike a protected instance.

-Disabling an instance is useful when you want to perform maintenance or you want to create a backup copy of an instance and disable it to ensure it is not started by accident.

-Disabled instances show in the `geneos list` output with a `D` flag.
+* The `--extras`/`-x` and `--env`/`-e` to both `geneos start` and `geneos restart` allow you to temporarily alter the starting environment of the instance, for example if the process is not behaving as expected.
+See the help for the commands for more information.

-## Managing Installed Software
+## Managing Software Releases

-The `geneos` program includes commands to help manage the installed Geneos releases for each component type.
-These are all found in the `geneos package` sub-system.
+The `geneos` program includes commands to help manage the installed releases for each component type.
+These commands are all found in the `geneos package` sub-system.

 As you have seen, each instance is of a specific component type.
-Each of these components is associated with a software release available on the [ITRS Downloads](https://resources.itrsgroup.com/downloads) sub-site.
+Each of these component types is associated with a software release available on the [ITRS Downloads](https://resources.itrsgroup.com/downloads) site.
 To allow you to manage which version is used for which instance we use the concept of a symbolic "base version".
-In most cases you will see this listed as `active_prod`.
+In most cases you will see this listed as the default, `active_prod`.

-> ⚠ Note that installed packages are only related to their component types and not specific instances.
-You manage packages _per component_ and additionally with the symbolic _base version_.
+> ⚠️Note that installed releases are **only** related to their component types and not individual instances.
+You manage packages _per component_ and with the symbolic _base version_.
 Each instance then uses a base version, and most commonly all share the same one, per component.
 All of the commands below only work with components and base versions, not instances.

 ### `geneos package list`

 > Alias `geneos package ls`

-You can see what packages are installed using the `geneos package list` command.
+You can see what releases are installed using the `geneos package list` command.
 You can also limit this to a specific TYPE, which can be useful if you have many installed versions.

 ```bash
 $ geneos package ls gateway